GeneMonty/thelandoftitania/source/source.md

 ###### Anno 225 A.G
 **Entry**
-I have prepared for many moons to find clues about the fate of the lords of titania, all lead me to the neather dimension.
-So i have built a portal as described in the forbiden texts, i am ready i shall march onwards.
+Long have I prepared, through many moons, for the quest that now lieth before me.
+All signs, all whispers, and the remnants of old lead toward one place—the Nether.
+Thus have I forged a portal, in the manner spoken of in the Forbidden Texts.
+The hour is upon me.
+I march onward into fire.

 **Entry**
-I have spent many moons in hell, the neather allows no sleep, do not now how much time passed while i was lost in the damned place.
-Anything of the overworld seldom lasts, these lands are of survival and dread.
-Had not been for my scholarly enchantments i sureley would have perished long ago, with luck i found a portal tha took me far away but out of the hellish realm.
+Countless moons have passed, or so it feels, for in the Nether—that accursed realm—there is no slumber, no stars, no time.
+I know not how long I wandered in that infernal domain.
+The overworld’s laws are broken here.
+All things decay, and dread walks unbound.
+Were it not for the enchantments drawn from mine scholarly toil, I should surely have perished.
+Fortune smiled when I stumbled upon a portal, far-flung but mercifully functional, that cast me from the Nether’s grasp.

 **Entry**
-I am lost, the portal has taken me to a unknown location, i have yet to find my bearings, my maps prove futile, ths land is unknown to me, i have no way of returning to my home, imust shelter on these lands or return thrue the portal.
+Alas, I am lost.
+The portal delivered me unto lands unknown, foreign to any chart or star I’ve known.
+My maps avail me naught.
+I must either find shelter here or once more brave the Nether’s maw and retrace my path through fire.

 **Entry**
-Several days have passed, as i prepare to travel again to the nether, as i see no way of returning home thrugh the overworld.
-If my calculations are right, every metere i walked in the nether roughly translates to 8 meters in the overworld, i am at least 10,000 meters on any direction.
-It might take a lifetime to travel back...
+Days have dragged their feet through dust and shadow.
+I prepare again to step into the Nether, for no other path home lies before me.
+By mine calculations, every pace walked in the Nether measures eightfold in the Overworld.
+If I be ten-thousand meters astray, then the road back may outlive even mine own years.

 **Entry**
-In my attempt to research more of the arcane and find a way to discover the whereabouts of the lords of titania, i have become stranded, but one thing is certain, the lords o titania were in the nether, i found remnantes of their exploration.
+Though trapped and wearied, my quest hath borne fruit—I have found signs.
+Yes, signs!
+That the Lords of Titania did indeed pass through the Nether.
+Relics of their journey remain.
+Their trail is cold, but not erased.

 **Entry**
-Several a moon cycle has passed, ive yet to have all the resources to venture back into the neather, in my exploration of this lands i am now certain that the only way  home is through hell.
-I have walked many distances by water and foot and have proven futile venture.
-Luckyly the markings i left in the nether shall help me find my way to the original portal and not a pool of lava.
+Moons have waned and waxed.
+Still I lack the means to brave the Nether once more.
+My exploration of these strange lands hath confirmed what I feared—no passage through the overworld can deliver me home.
+I have trekked by water and by foot, and every road ends in void.
+I thank providence that I left marks upon the Nether's stone to guide me, lest I fall once more into a lake of fire.

 **Entry**
-Today shall be the day a step through the portal, i have prepare for two moon cycles, explored these fringes of land and have come to the conclusion, the only way is the portal. if i shant survive whomever find this was my last entry and leave a copy on these lands if someone ever venture this far the frontier keep of Lord Gen of House Spectra..
+Today shall be the day I return.
+Two moon-cycles of preparation hast passed.
+I have scouted, measured, and gathered.
+The path lies through the portal.
+Should I perish, let this be my last testament.
+Let a copy remain here, in the Frontier Keep of Lord Gen of House Spectra, so that any who find this may know I walked beyond the veil.

 ###### Anno 226 A.G

 **Entry**
-I have lost track of time, in the neather there is no day or night only fire.
-It was wise to prepare for two moon cycles, some of the markings i left have vanished, taking longer but i recognize the hellish landscape. the gold i brought has proven of use, the pig like creatures appeart ignore me.
+I have lost all reckoning of time.
+In the Nether, there is no sun, no stars—only fire.
+It was wise to prepare as I did, yet many of mine old markings have faded, swallowed by flame and ash.
+Progress is slow, but the terrain begins to feel familiar.
+The gold I bore hath proven most useful, for the boar-headed beasts show me no ire while I wear it.

 **Entry**
-I am running thin on my supplies, the potions and enchantments protect me from this hellscape, food is running out but i have found that the mushroom like growths are adible but cause visions that test my sanity.
-I shall endure and return with my findings.
+My supplies dwindle.
+Potions and enchantments shield me from the heat, yet food runs short.
+I have partaken of Nether-mushrooms, which nourish the body but ravage the mind with strange visions.
+Still, I endure.
+I must.
+I will return with what I have learned.

 **Entry**
-I have finally found the original path, i know the portal is close, enduring in these hellish realm has taken a toll on my sanity.
-I have lost track of time, completely. i just hope that time does not pass equally as distance while in this dimension.
+At last, I have found the original path.
+The portal must be near.
+Though I be weary and half-mad, I press forward.
+The toll upon my spirit is great, and I know not what time hath become in my absence.
+Let the portal open swiftly.

 **Entry**
-I have return to my mountain keep, i do not know how many mooncycles have passed, i fear the neather distort time, i shall settle and explore my keep before and analyse my findings. and shall plan to travel to the clastle of titania the next season.
+Praise be!
+I have returned to Mount Spectra.
+Mine own halls await, though changed they seem.
+I know not how many moon-cycles have passed.
+The Nether distorts more than space—it shatters time.
+I shall recover here, pore over my findings, and once more seek the Castle of Titania, come next season.

 **Entry**
-In these lands time flies faster than expected, it feels as if 50 years had passed, i am but an older man.
-I have forgoten my travels to the castle of titania, seaons have passed but more pressing matters have taken hold of me.
+Time here flows like a raging river.
+Though mine bones yet move, I feel the burden of age—as if fifty winters have passed.
+I am but a withered echo of the man who entered the fire.
+My memories of the Castle fade, as though lost in fog.
+I fear that more urgent matters now lay claim to my days.